The Business Administration Major Academic Guidelines, Regulations and Deadlines

 Please also expand and review the "Statement of Acceptance" paragraph located lower on this page.

-Ethical Standards of the Undergraduate Program at the Haas School of Business
+Honor Code of the Undergraduate Program at the Haas School of Business

 At the time of admission to the business major, all students sign a Statement of Acceptance.
 This includes an agreement to enroll in 13 units each semester (with the possible exception of the semester of graduation) and to graduate by the date listed (no more than two Academic Years after admission to the major).
 All Haas students are required to do so.
 Please note that Haas does not have a unit maximum.
 Students may complete as many courses as they want, as long as they graduate no more than two Academic Years after admission to the business administration major.

 Students scheduled to graduate in a spring term may extend their date of graduation through summer if they wish.